artyofficial/Notification-Hub/README.md

 ## 🚀 What is Notifier Hub?

-**Notifier Hub** is your ultimate companion for catching **rain events** on popular gambling sites.
+**Notifier Hub** is your ultimate companion for catching **rain events** on popular gambling sites

 > 💰 *Rain events* are random free-money giveaways in chat rooms.
-Our bot detects them **instantly** and sends real-time alerts straight to your Discord server.
+Our bot detects them **instantly** and sends alerts straight to the discord server

-No more missing out on free drops — stay ahead of the game with **lightning-fast notifications**!
+No more missing out on free drops — stay ahead of the game with **super notifications**!

 ---